 Yep, we’re going to include the whole of Leith in this list.
 It’s estimated that around 5% of the streets in Edinburgh are cobbled, and the majority of that 5% must be based in Leith.
 It certainly adds to the character of the area, but it also makes it one of the trickiest places to drive through in the city.

-With a wide selection of restaurants and hotels populating the surrounding area, Frederick Street is definitely a high-traffic part of Edinburgh.
+With a wide selection of restaurants and hotels populating the surrounding area, including the famous fruit market gallery, Frederick Street is definitely a high-traffic part of Edinburgh.
 But the amount of vehicles driving along this street every day hasn’t helped the condition of the cobbles, most of which were originally laid in the 19th century.
 The fact that there is a hill to navigate makes it even more frustrating for drivers, and the entire street could do with a bit of TLC.

 So there are 4 of the trickiest areas to drive around in Edinburgh.
 We’ve navigated all of these in our removals vehicles, and although it can be frustrating, we wouldn’t want it any other way.
 These roads are an important part of the cultural history of Edinburgh, and they add to the beauty of the city.
 Plus, they never prevent us from getting to where we need to be!